jenningstcj/TylersPizzaChain/ReadMe.md

 This is a sample (incomplete) app to show two basic approaches to writing software.
-One branch shows the classic route of creating interfaces and Dependency Injection/IOC Container for most all resources.
-The other branch shows how the use of pure functions can minimize IOC container usage, while creating declarative pipelines for workflows that still maintains the same SOLID principles.
+- One [branch](https://github.com/jenningstcj/TylersPizzaChain/tree/1-ObjectOrientedProgrammingStyle) shows the classic route of creating interfaces and Dependency Injection/IOC Container for most all resources.
+- Another [branch shows how the use of pure functions](https://github.com/jenningstcj/TylersPizzaChain/tree/2-PureFunctions) can minimize IOC container usage, while creating declarative pipelines for workflows that still maintains the same SOLID principles.
+- A third branch coming soon will show to power of Result types for error handling.